Even after move to US, opponents resist patent waiver of COVID-19 vaccine | ExBulletin

 While U.S. Trade Representative Katherine Tai previously said she only focused on increasing access to vaccines, the new project also includes diagnostics, therapeutics and medical devices, among others.

-The draft also sets a deadline for a period considered temporary “at least three years” and allows 164 members of the WTO to determine when it ends.
+The draft also sets a deadline for a waiver considered temporary of at least three years and allows 164 members of the WTO to determine when it expires.
 Since they would have to do this by consensus, a country could extend it multiple times.

-An EU diplomat told Reuters that the revised text “would likely call for the American bluff.”
+An EU diplomat told Reuters the revised text would likely call for the US bluff.
 The European Union is expected to present an alternative plan to increase the production and availability of COVID-19 vaccines to the WTO in early June.

+(Additional reporting by Philip Blenkinsop in Brussels and David Lawder in Washington, edited by John Miller, Bernadette Baum and Bill Berkrot)

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online